Shahar Pe'er: Federation Cup

 Pe'er is 21–12 in Fed Cup matches for Israel in 2002–09, having won 13 of her last 16 singles matches.
 She tasted victory again in 2009 beating both the Bondarenko sisters of Ukraine in Kharkiv.
 However, Israel fell short in the series 2–3 losing in the decisive doubles match.

 After retirement

 Pe'er retired in February 2017, one year after her last match.
 A chronic shoulder injury limited her over her prior two-and-a-half years, and that coupled with a loss of desire to play tennis and lead the life of a professional tennis player led her to decide to retire.

 In 2018, Pe'er married Dr. Eilon Ram.
 They had a son in 2019 and a daughter in 2021.

 In 2021, she participated in the second season of the show The Singer in the Mask (the Israeli production of The Masked Singer) as the Parrot and was the first to be eliminated.

+Honors

+In 2014 Pe'er was honored as one of the torchbearers in the national Israeli Independence Day ceremony.